Codetector1374/dot-files/Fix-XPS.md

 Guide to setup on/off operation of GPU.
 Based on works collected in [this](https://bbs.archlinux.org/viewtopic.php?id=238389) thread.

-GPU management scripts were created by [tyrells](https://bbs.archlinux.org/viewtopic.php?pid=1825298#p1825298) to which manipulation of blacklist config was added.

 ## Packages
 - nvidia
 - bumblebee (for optirun)